 Our favorite coffees include Donut Shop, Dunkin Donuts, and anything Kona.
 The husband is fond of Jose’s Gourmet Coffee, specifically the vanilla nut flavor.
 For smaller kids who do not drink coffee, we have a stash of teas, hot chocolate, and cider.
 Our current supply of K-cups is from Amazon, which has a decent selection of product, many of which ship free with Prime.

 Funny enough, in the busyness of the morning, I do find the most to be thankful for.
 A good cup of coffee, talk radio, and many blessings.
 The kids have wonderful opportunities through programs offered at our schools.
 And in this season of my life, as I’m caring for this next generation, I’m thankful for my own parents and all they did to support me.
-Especially getting up before the crack of dawn to make sure I got to zero period band.
+Especially getting up before the crack of dawn to make sure I got to zero period band on time.